That uncomfortable sound of quitting

 When it comes down to quitting or pressing on, there are several factors to consider and the decision will depend on the child, their level of talent, the length of time they’ve been involved in the activity and their reasons for wanting to quit.
 But WAIT!
 How many times have you heard (or even said!)
 “I wish my parents had not let me quit ____?”

 We all know that mastering any activity — ballet, martial arts, music, individual or team sports — will take commitment and effort, two traits also essential to success in life!
-So, what are you supposed to do now?
+Considering the tremendous benefits of music lessons, what are you supposed to do now?

 What can you do now?